jgraley/cotest/coroutines/docs/working-with-gmock.md

 as follows:
  - There is one cardinality for each coroutine, regardless of the number of watches.
  - A coroutine is satisfied on exit, or earlier if `SATISFY()` is called.
- - A coroutine is saturated on exit, and then oversaturated if another call is seen
-   - unless RETIRE() has been called.
+ - A coroutine is saturated on exit, and then oversaturated if another call is seen unless `RETIRE()` has been called.

 > [!WARNING]
-> If exiting a coroutine early, please use `EXIT_COROUTINE()` instead of `return`.
-> This is to preserve compatibility with C++20.
+> If exiting a coroutine early, please use `EXIT_COROUTINE()` instead of `return`: this is to preserve compatibility with C++20 coroutines.

 ## Multiple Test Coroutines

-We can create as many coroutines as we requrire.
-Each will have its own cardinality which we must respect.
-GMock's priority scheme for mock call dispatch will be respected.
+We can create as many coroutines as we require.
+Each will have its own cardinality and GMock's priority scheme for mock call dispatch will be respected.

 #### Example with multiple coroutines
 ```